Election 2020: Here's how the Central Valley is voting in the 2020 presidential election

 FRESNO, Calif.
 (KFSN) -- As results pour in for the 2020 presidential election, residents of Central California are split between incumbent President Donald Trump and challenger Joe Biden.

-As of 10:30 pm on Tuesday night, Fresno, Merced and Tulare counties favor Biden.
-Kings, Madera and Mariposa counties are favoring President Trump.
+As of 6:00 am on Wednesday, Fresno and Merced favor Biden.
+Kings, Madera, Tulare and Mariposa counties are favoring President Trump.
 Votes are still coming in from all counties at this hour.

 Voting by county in California can be seen below.